yoprogramo/QRcode_eSPI/README.md

  * yoprogramo/QRcode_eSPI
  * bodmer/TFT_eSPI

+You can configure in platformio.ini the data about hardware model and connections

  ## In arduino ide

  Open Library Manager (menu Sketch > Include Library > Manage Libraries…) then install the following libraries: